-As we commemorate the 25th anniversary of the Belfast/Good Friday Agreement in 2023, the Herstory Education Trust partnered with the National Museums NI and the Republic of Ireland’s Department of Foreign Affairs Reconciliation Fund to create the Peace Heroines education programme, featuring a touring exhibition with stunning new portraits of the peace heroines by the artist FRIZ, and youth workshops exploring power.
+As we commemorate the 25th anniversary of the Belfast/Good Friday Agreement in 2023, the Herstory Education Trust partnered with the National Museums NI and the Republic of Ireland’s Department of Foreign Affairs Reconciliation Fund to create the Peace Heroines education programme, featuring a touring exhibition and interactive online exhibition, with stunning new portraits of the peace heroines by the artist FRIZ, and inter-generational workshops exploring power.

 Betty Williams and Mairead Corrigan on the first meeting of The Peace People in Andersonstown, Belfast.
 14th August 1976.
 Alain Le Garsmeur "The Troubles" Archive / Alamy Stock Photo